-Answer the residency status questions in rows 211 - 212.
+Answer the residency status questions.
 If either of the answers to these questions were 'No', enter the dates that the individual was NOT an Australian resident during the CGT event period.

 If the CGT asset was acquired before 8 May 2012 and the individual was a foreign/temporary resident on 8 May 2012, the discount percentage is calculated using the "apportioning method" unless the taxpayer chooses to use the "market value" method.

 If you want to use the market value method, enter both the market value and the cost base of the CGT asset at 8 May 2012.